idvorkin/idvorkin.github.io/_d/genai-talk.md

 | **Complexity**                         | Can be complex and time-consuming to design efficient algorithms | Can become complex due to the need for data pre-processing, architecture selection, etc.       |
 | **Scalability**                        | Easily scalable                                                  | Scalability can be a challenge due to computational demands                                    |
 | **Risk of Overfitting**                | Less risk if properly designed                                   | High risk: May overfit to the training data without proper regularization                      |

+## Re-thinking prompts

+* Prompt+LLM is not the equivalent of an app running on an iPhone
+* Prompt+LLM is  the equivelant of assembly language running on an CPU that can only perform operations and output

+The Prompt:
+* Is not the program!
+* It’s the assembly language for the LLM!

+The LLM:
+* Is not a CPU, that can take input, or request output
+* It

+So what should we call the program?
+* Is the outer system which uses prompts as part of execution

+The memory:
+   * Is not accessed by the CPU
+   * It is inlined into the prompt

+The I/O:
+   * Is not accessed by the program directly
+   * Shim

+You need to write:
+    * The compiler

 ## The Final Review: How did my intern do?